yaosiang/psiTurk/doc/stroop.rst

 .. danger::

-	Remember to switch back to "sandbox" mode when you are finished collecting data so that the command you type will not accidently create tasks that will charge you account money!
+	Remember to switch back to "sandbox" mode when you are finished collecting data so that the command you type will not accidentally create tasks that will charge you account money!

 Further learning...